 This blender has a decent build quality.
 It's mostly made of stainless steel, with a rubberized handle on the motor body.
 While these materials seem durable and solid, the plastic transmission feels cheap and may easily show signs of wear and tear.
 The matte plastic bell guard doesn't feel very premium, either.
 Also, the stainless steel part of the motor can become extremely hot if you try to process tough ingredients like almonds.

 It makes a passably smooth blend with small batches of fibrous ingredients, but it's not the easiest to use for that purpose.
 Besides holding the blender for the whole process, you need to keep the power button pressed down to blend.
-It's important to move the blending arm up and down for the best results.
-It processes the ingredients faster than the All-Clad KZ750DGT but makes a less smooth puree with fibrous ingredients like kale.
+Moving the blending arm up and down is important for the best results.
+Some immersion blenders, like the Vitamix 2-Speed Immersion, can make a smoother blend.

 It's not good for blending big batches of fibrous ingredients.
 When you're working with more ingredients, it makes a grainier blend with more unprocessed bits left over.
 While it takes less time to get the best possible result than immersion blenders like the Breville Control Grip, it makes a less smooth blend.
 However, like all blenders, softer cooked ingredients are easier to process.